W427697/Discord-/MIGRATION.md

 ```

 NOTE: This only affects `.(stories|story).mdx` files.
 Notably, if you want to use Storybook 7's "pure" `.mdx` format, you'll need to use MDX2 for that.

-NOTE: Legacy MDX1 support is only for Webpack projects.
-There is currently no legacy support for Vite.

 #### Default docs styles will leak into non-story user components